NATIONAL BUBBLE WRAP DAY

-National Bubble Wrap Appreciation Day is observed annually on the last Monday in January.
-The primary purpose of bubble wrap is to protect fragile items either in shipping or storage.
-People also get enjoyment from popping the bubbles in bubble wrap.
+National Bubble Wrap Day (also known as National Bubble Wrap Appreciation Day) on the last Monday in January recognizes a fascinating piece of invention.
+Today, bubble wrap’s primary purpose is to protect fragile items either in shipping or storage.
+Of course, people also take enjoyment from popping the bubbles in bubble wrap, too.

-Engineers Marc Chavannes and Alfred Fielding sealed two shower curtains together in 1956 in the town of Hawthorne, New Jersey.
-This technique created a smattering of air bubbles which the engineers initially thought would make a great wallpaper!
-Sales for the wallpaper never materialized, so they moved to selling the product as greenhouse insulation.
+However, when two engineers created bubble wrap, the use as packaging didn’t pop into their minds right away.
+Marc Chavannes and Alfred Fielding first sealed two shower curtains together in 1956 in the town of Hawthorne, New Jersey.
+This technique created a smattering of air bubbles.
+The two engineers initially thought their creation would make a great wallpaper!
+However, sales for the wallpaper never materialized.
+So, Chavannes and Fielding moved to sell the product as greenhouse insulation.

 In 2001, Jim Webster of Spirit 95 WVNI radio in Bloomington, Indiana created National Bubble Wrap Appreciation Day.